How to make Word documents accessible

 - good colour contrast - change the light blue default heading to a darker colour

-- larger text and bolding to make headings stand out - we recommend at least size 14 and larger if your normal text is size 12.
+- larger text and bolding to make headings stand out (we recommend at least size 14 or larger if normal text is size 12)

 Do not: